Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

 \subsubsection{Preliminary results}

 The extraction of the exclusive $eN \rightarrow e'N'\gamma$ signal requires precise reconstruction of the $eN \rightarrow e'\gamma X$ missing mass squared ($M_X^2$) distribution from the detected electron and photon.
 True DVCS events correspond to $M_X^2 = M_N^2$ within resolution effect, where $M_N$ is the nucleon mass.
-The analysis presented in Fig.~\ref{fig:mx2plots} illustrates the subtraction of the accidental and $\pi^0$ contamination contributions from the raw $N(e,e’\gamma)X$ data is applied to hydrogen (LH$_2$) and deuterium (LD$_2$) data.
+Fig.~\ref{fig:mx2plots} illustrates the subtraction of the accidental and $\pi^0$ contamination contributions from the raw hydrogen (LH$_2$) and deuterium (LD$_2$) data.
 The resulting distributions (red histograms) show a pronounced and narrow peak at $M_X^2 = M_N^2$, consistent with exclusive photon production.
 The top panel (LH$_2$) demonstrates the validation of the method on hydrogen, while the bottom panel (LD$_2$) presents the corresponding deuterium data.
-The excellent agreement between the peak positions and the expected nucleon mass squared indicates the robustness of the subtraction procedure and the exclusivity of the selected DVCS events.
-These preliminary results, obtained with a small fraction of the available statistics at a given kinematics, confirm that the NPS calorimeter and HMS system together provide the resolution and stability necessary to cleanly isolate DVCS signals.
+The excellent agreement between the peak positions and the expected nucleon mass squared indicates the robustness of the subtraction procedure and the exclusivity of the selected DVCS events. {For the acquired LD$_2$ data, the neutron-DVCS yield is obtained only after subtracting the proton-DVCS contribution constrained by the matched LH$_2$ data.
+A possible coherent-DVCS contribution from the deuteron, together with any residual background under the nucleon peak, will be evaluated as part of a more sophisticated analysis.}